FoniksFox/NASA-Hackathon/frontend/src/components/ChatView.md

 ### Empty State

 When no messages:
-- Centered robot icon
+- Centered robot icon (🤖)
 - "Start a conversation" message
-- Helpful prompt about what to ask
+- Helpful prompts: "Ask about publications, research topics, or explore the graph"
+- Shows current active topic/specialist if available

 ### Loading Indicator